25-Minute HIIT Workout

-HIIT – high intensity interval training - is a type of exercise that has been shown to improve cardiovascular fitness and spike your metabolic rate, so you’ll continue to burn calories even after your workout is done.
+HIIT (high-intensity interval training) is a type of training style that’s been shown to improve cardiovascular fitness and spike your metabolic rate, meaning you continue to burn calories even after your workout is done.

 And the best bit?
-All without needing to sweat it out in the gym for hours.
-They’re short but effective workouts, so ideal if you’re tight on time but still want mega results.
+You get these benefits without needing to sweat it out in the gym for hours.
+They’re short but effective workouts, ideal if you’re tight on time but still want to see excellent results.

-- Keeping a nice upright posture step one leg back into a lunge, placing the back foot in a narrow stance position
+- Keeping a nice upright posture, and feet hip-width apart, step one leg back into a lunge, placing the back foot in a narrow stance position

-- The aim is to move the back knee towards the back of the front foot as you lunge down
+- Drop your hips to the floor so both knees bend to a 90-degree angle - the aim is to move the back knee towards the back of the front foot as you lunge down

-- Make sure the front knee is tracking over front toe and the back knee is aligned with front foot
+- Make sure the front knee is tracking over your front toe and the back knee is aligned with your front foot

 - Keep the core braced throughout

-- Drive off the outside edge of the foot and aim to move from side to side as quickly as possible
+- Driving off the outside edge of your feet, aim to step from side to side as quickly as possible

 - Aim to lift the inside knee as you reach the outside edge for an extra challenge